-By default, all other variables are shared, and open for "contention".
+By default, all other variables are shared'.

 A simple test: if your loop executes correctly even if the iterations are done in reverse order, things are probably going to be OK!

 Loops: Shared and Private Data

 In the ideal case, each iteration of the loop uses data in a way that doesn't depend on other iterations.
 Loosely, this is the meaning of the term shared data.